bit101/quicksettings/README.md

 You can also create your panel with a JavaScript object or JSON string.
 Just call:

-    var panel = QuickSettings.parse(json, scope);
+    var panel = QuickSettings.parse(json, parent, scope);

+The `json` parameter is a JSON string or JavaScript object.

+The `parent` is the parent element where the panel will be created, defaulting to `document.body`.

-The `json` parameter is a JSON string or JavaScript object and `scope` is the object on which callbacks will be looked for, as callbacks will need to be specified as strings.
+And `scope` is the object on which callbacks will be looked for, as callbacks will need to be specified as strings.
 JSON format:

     {
       "title": "Panel name",    // required string